 The Devil Ray resembles the manta ray, but it is considerably smaller, reaching about four feet in width.

-Stingray Beach is home to our Cownose and Southern stingrays.
-This shallow pool gives you the opportunity to hand feed our stingrays.
+Stingray Beach is home to our cownose stingrays.
+This shallow pool gives you the opportunity to touch and hand feed our stingrays.
 During stingray presentations, you will learn the techniques to use if you should encounter a stingray in the wild.
-Stingray Beach also provides a replication of sea turtle nesting.
+Stingray Beach also features a replication of sea turtle nesting.

 Thank you to our sponsors